adventuremomblog

 This State Park is one of the few places in the world where you can see the Venus Flytrap in its native environment.

-My favorite part was the guided hike on the Flytrap trail where we learned more about the 13 distinct plant communities in the area.
+My favorite part was the guided hike on the Flytrap trail.
+We learned more about the 13 distinct plant communities in the area.

 Carolina Beach State Park in Wilmington, North Carolina